-How to Use the Panorama Camera to Take Amazing Panoramic Pictures with iPhone
+How to Use Panorama Camera on iPhone to Take Panoramic Pictures

-The Panorama camera is one of the better features of iOS 6, it makes taking incredible high-quality panoramic pictures ridiculously easy without adding any additional apps to your iPhone.
-The feature is currently limited to iPhone 4S and iPhone 5 users, and if you haven’t used it yet here’s what you’ll want to do:
+The Panorama camera is one of the better features of the iPhone Camera app, it makes taking incredible high-quality panoramic pictures ridiculously easy without adding any additional apps to your iPhone.

 - Open Camera (from the lock screen is the fastest way)